sarusso/Reyns/README.md

 ### Containers properties

-When you run a Docker container using DockerOps, there are a few properties alreay implemented to make the life easier.
+When you run a Docker container using DockerOps, there are a few properties already implemented to make the life easier.
 These are:

 * `linked`: linking enabled or not (according to the project's run.conf, see later)
 * `publish_ports`: if set to true, publish the ports on the host according to the EXPOSE instruction in the Dockerfile